Dawn1313/sc-bioinformatics-consulting---shu-cheng/index.md

 - Analysis documentation and methods support

-## About Me
+## About Me: The Bridge Between Biology and Big Data

 I am a Bioinformatics Consultant, with 18 years of bioinformatics experience, dedicated to helping researchers and biotech innovators navigate the complexities of high-throughput sequencing.
+I am a hybrid expert—someone understands the biological "wet lab" context but possesses the high-level computational "dry lab" skills to process the data.

 I value tailored bioinformatics workflows, reproducibility, as well as efficient problem-solving.